jbarkie/angular-state-management/src/frontend/docs/providers.md

 Any children components will be provided that same instance.

 > Note: this is true, even if it is registered "higher" or has "provided in root".

+- Fetch as late as possible, and as frequently as possible